factana/fogwing-iothub-arduino-serial/README.md

 ## Examples
 Library comes with an example which can be referred to interface any sensors of your choice to Arduino Uno/Nano and send payload to Fogwing Enterprise Cloud and also control your device by setting Commands and Data Rules in Fogwing.

-Full library documentation regarding interface and usage is available here: <ARTICLE LINK HERE>
+Full library documentation regarding interface and usage is available [here](ADD ARTICLE LINK HERE):

 ## Limitations
 Although Fogwing Enterprise Cloud allows you to create more than one Edge Device for free this library comes with these limitations